-The Federal Supplementary Education Opportunity Grant, or FSEOG as it commonly referred to, is one of the need-based grants awarded to students in need of financial aid.
+The Federal Supplementary Education Opportunity Grant, or FSEOG as it commonly referred to, is one of the need-based grants awarded to low-income students.

 Its primary purpose is for it to cover additional academic related expenses for those who cannot afford it but are dedicated to higher education — and it doesn’t need to repaid under most circumstances.